A colorful brown-throated conure (Aratinga pertinax) eating a fruit from a turpentine (gumbo limbo) tree in the U.S. Virgin Islands

 The green-throated carib is a common hummingbird in the Virgin Islands.
 These small fast birds pollinate plants by zipping from flower to flower to drink nectar.
 Hummingbirds often visit a series of flowers in a specific sequence in order to give the plants time to replenish their nectar supply.
 They can be quite aggressive when defending their feeding territories, including hummingbird feeders.

 Female green-throated caribs are slightly smaller than males, but have a longer and more curved bill.
+A patient observer may be lucky enough to observe a green-throated carib repeatedly extending its long tongue from its beak while resting on a branch.

 Antillean Crested Hummingbird (Orthorhyncus cristatus)